MUSA-620-Fall-2017/MUSA-620-Week-6/README.md

 ### Visualize the Results

 Use ArcMap or QGIS to visualize the data.
-[This video](https://www.youtube.com/watch?v=wpracFy4rVE) shows how to style the layer in QGIS: varying the line width and color according to the number of accidents.
+[This video](https://www.youtube.com/watch?v=wpracFy4rVE) shows how to style the layer in QGIS: varying the line width and color according to the number of accidents (your colors do not have to match mine).

 ### Useful Links